ICC World T20: Paul Collingwood on how England won in 2010

 By Oli Burley

-Click on this link to hear Collingwood's memories of that triumph or read on…
+Watch the video above or click on this link to hear Collingwood's memories of that triumph…

 Group D: West Indies 60-2 (Gayle 25) beat England 191-5 (Morgan 55) by eight wickets on D/L

 England's only defeat came in their opening match - and it jarred.
 Debutants Michael Lumb (28 off 18) and Craig Kieswetter (26 off 14) blasted England to 66-2 off 6.3 overs before Eoin Morgan (55 off 35) and Luke Wright (45no off 27) ran amok in a devastating 95-run stand.
 Cavalier Chris Gayle retaliated with two sixes in a 12-ball 25 before rain had the final say in the hosts' favour - Collingwood less-than-impressed with West Indies still needing 132 more off 14.1 overs.

 Colly says: "Kieswetter was one of the hardest hitters of a cricket ball in world cricket.
 I remember rifling into the boys that if a spinner was on in the first over and you want to take him down, take him down - that's your job.
 There was a really aggressive mind-set.
 It was a hard defeat to take because we'd done so much that was good in the first 20 overs."

 Group D: England 120-8 (Morgan 45) v Ireland 14-1 - match abandoned